iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     let announce_message_identifier = "RACLH9SDQZEYXOLWFG9WOLVDQHT";

     let public_payload = "BREAKINGCHANGES";
-    let private_payload = "";

-    match send_signed_message(&mut author, channel_address, (&announce_message_identifier).to_string(), public_payload.to_string(), private_payload.to_string(), &mut client, send_opt){
+    match send_signed_message(&mut author, &channel_address, &announce_message_identifier.to_string(), &public_payload.to_string(), &mut client, send_opt){
         Ok(()) => (),
         Err(error) => println!("Failed with error {}", error),
     }
     ```

-Now you need to write the subscribers' application so they can authenticate and read the messages.
+Now you need to write the subscribers' application so they can read and verify the messages.

 ## Step 4.
 Set up the subscribers' application

-In this step, you write a function to read your channel's messages from the Tangle and authenticate that they were sent by the trusted author.
+In this step, you write a function to read your channel's messages from the Tangle and verify that they were sent by the trusted author.

 1. Inside the `src` directory, create a new directory called `bin`